Playa Los Muertos (Deadman's Beach) is the most popular, the best known and the most visited beach in Puerto Vallarta.

 At the foot of the hills, there were several "palapas" - palm-frond huts - such as Cloro's or Murillo's where coconuts, soft drinks and the occasional glass of "raicilla" were sold.
 Farther to the south the leafy manzanilla trees provided shade for most bathers, but some unfortunate swimmers developed a severe rash from being near the tree.

 Los Muertos Beach is the most popular beach in Puerto Vallarta.
 Up until the 1960's, it was the favorite place for Vallartan families and their Sunday picnics.
-They would gather in the shade of a palm-frond lean-to and eat the tacos they had brought from home in straw baskets, or the tacos that they bought on the beach, adorned with a little shredded cabbage and seasoned liberally with "Tomatlán" sauce.
+They would gather in the shade of a palm-frond lean-to and eat the tacos they had brought from home in straw baskets, or the tacos that they bought on the beach, adorned with a little bit of shredded cabbage and seasoned liberally with "Tomatlán" sauce.

 While the adults, sitting in beach chairs, or reclining on woven palm mats, chatted, the children, under the ever-vigilant eyes of their parents, would play in the bay's crystalline waters.